Best Twitter API for Market Research

 It should make live discovery, source review, and repeated research output easy enough that the team can run the same workflow again without rebuilding it.

-Is endpoint breadth more important than workflow fit?
+Is endpoint breadth more important than day-to-day workflow usability?

 Usually no. Teams often get more value from a setup that fits search, account review, and timeline analysis well than from a broader list that is harder to operationalize.